Development¶

 infpdf/fpdf.py

 .
-Also (optionnal, once every year), updatecontributors/contributors-map-small.png
+Also (optional, once every year), updatecontributors/contributors-map-small.png

 based on https://py-pdf.github.io/fpdf2/contributors.html - update the